aplz/aplz.github.io/_posts/2020-08-17-decompounder-token-filter.md

   ]
 }
 ```
-The subword "dampf" will be omitted as "only_longest_match" is enabled.
-However, "schiff" is included in the result since for this check, the overlap from the first letter in the match is used.
-This only counts from the first character of the match!
+Having `only_longest_match` enabled, the subword _"dampf"_ will be omitted.
+That's because we have with _"dampfschiff"_ a longer match starting at the same character.
+In contrast, the subword _"schiff"_ is included in the result.
+That's because the `only_longest_match` check uses the character overlap from the first letter (or digit) in the match, and not any other in the sequence.

 Lastly: The original word is included in the result so that may also add more boost on words (maybe you do not want that for insignificant words).